 Cons of Biguanide Pool Treatments

-There are pros and cons with any pool system, and some of the best aspects also have considerations to keep in mind.
+Any pool system has pros and cons, and some of the best aspects also have considerations to keep in mind.
 It’s time to address the drawbacks of biguanide pool treatments.

-The first thing you’ll notice is that biguanide is not an all-in-one treatment.
+You’ll first notice that biguanide is not an all-in-one treatment.
 It cannot rid your pool of all possible contaminants, thus requiring supplemental products.
-In the end, you’ll need to have the biguanide treatment, oxidizer, algaecide, alkalinity and calcium control products, and testing supplies for each parameter.
+In the end, you’ll need the biguanide treatment, oxidizer, algaecide, alkalinity and calcium control products, and testing supplies for each parameter.

 Pair the need for multiple products with the higher price tag, which may be out of budget for some people.
 It may not be vastly more expensive, but the slight increase can add up over the life of a pool.